Story of Seasons: Trio of Towns: Release

 People who pre-ordered the game received a capybara "pocket plushie", a stuffed doll that stood 3.5” tall.

 Reception

 The game received above-average reviews according to the review aggregation website Metacritic.
-IGN said that the game was a fun farming simulator with a "low-pressure approach and gorgeous 3DS graphics."
+IGN said that it was a fun farming simulator with a "low-pressure approach and gorgeous 3DS graphics."
 All four reviewers for Japanese gaming magazine Famitsu gave the game an 8/10, totalling to a combined score of 32/40.